MrClaus/UniPrefabBinder/README.md

 * `[ObjectBinding]` - for GameObject binding
 * `[PrefabPath]` - to describe the path to your prefab in the `Resources` folder

+The binding fields of your prefab will already be available the first time the `Awake()` method is executed:

 ```c#
 [PrefabPath("UniPrefabBinder/ExamplePrefab")]
 public class ExamplePrefabController : MonoBehaviour